-This document applies to all employees of the practice, partners and other individuals performing functions in relation to the practice, such as agency workers, locums and contractors.
+This document applies to all employees of the organisation, partners and other individuals performing functions in relation to the organisation, such as agency workers, locums and contractors.

-This policy recognises that the diversity that exists across the practice's patient groups should be reflected in the way the practice operates in terms of diversity within its employees.
-Also, the fair and objective treatment of others should be part of the way the practice does things.
+This policy recognises that the diversity that exists across the organisation's patient groups should be reflected in the way the organisation operates in terms of diversity within its employees.
+Also, the fair and objective treatment of others should be part of the way the organisation does things.

-The practice will ensure that its working practices - including how such aspects as recruitment and selection, learning and development opportunities, promotion opportunities, pay and terms of employment and disciplinary and grievance matters are addressed- demonstrate its commitment to fairness and equity, equality of opportunity and that it is free from any bias that is founded in unlawful discrimination.
+The organisation will ensure that its working practices - including how such aspects as recruitment and selection, learning and development opportunities, promotion opportunities, pay, benefits and terms of employment, redundancy and dismissal, and disciplinary and grievance matters are addressed-demonstrate its commitment to fairness and equity, equality of opportunity and that it is free from any bias that is founded in unlawful discrimination.